UCF Knights football: Orlando block party | WFTV

-ORLANDO, Fla. - Thousands are expected to pack downtown Orlando's Church Street Station Monday evening for a block party celebrating the University of Central Florida's historic undefeated football season.
+ORLANDO, Fla. - Orlando's Church Street Station turned black and gold Monday evening as hundreds packed the area for a block party celebrating the University of Central Florida's historic undefeated football season.

-The party, which will include a pep rally for the self-proclaimed national champions, is scheduled to begin at 6 p.m. and is expected to last three hours.
+The 6 p.m. party includes a pep rally for the self-proclaimed national champions and is expected to last three hours.

 Related Headlines